Comparison

 When to Use On-Chain vs Off-Chain

-Use on-chain settlement when you need transparent, verifiable finality and are willing to pay chain costs.
-Use off-chain clearing when you need high throughput, low latency, or netting benefits and can manage off-chain risk and reconciliation.
-Hybrid designs (e.g. off-chain order book, on-chain settlement) are common for exchanges and institutional trading.
+Use on-chain settlement when you need transparent, verifiable finality and are comfortable paying for chain execution.
+Use off-chain settlement or clearing when you need tighter latency, capital efficiency, or operational netting and can manage the reconciliation and counterparty controls that come with it.
+Hybrid designs — such as off-chain matching with on-chain settlement, or internal ledgering with periodic on-chain rebalancing — are often the practical answer for exchanges, treasury flows, and fintech payment operations.

 Gizmolab is a Web3 development studio that builds production-grade trading and settlement infrastructure for teams shipping on-chain and hybrid systems.